-- \Rightarrow [On the first day] Help the ALT to do any shopping they need, and help them settle in.
+- [On the first day] Help the ALT to do any shopping they need, and help them settle in.

-- ⇒ Introduce the ALT to all of their schools.
+- Introduce the ALT to all of their schools.

-- ⇒ Help the ALT set up/get:
+- Help the ALT set up/get:

-- ⇒ A bank account + cash card.
+- A bank account + cash card.

-- ⇒ A Japanese credit card (if desired).
+- A Japanese credit card (if desired).

-- \Rightarrow A phone.
+- A phone.

-- \Rightarrow Internet.
+- Internet.

-- ⇒ Insurance (house, car, etc.)
+- Insurance (house, car, etc.)

-- ⇒ Make sure that the ALT knows how to:
+Supervisors should ensure that the ALT knows how to:

-- ⇒ Pay for things like rent, water, sewage, gas, electricity, internet, phone, insurance etc. If possible, help them to set up automatic payments.
+• Pay for things like rent, water, sewage, gas, electricity, internet, phone, insurance, etc. If possible, help them to set up automatic payments.

-- ⇒ Use the appliances in their apartment, like air con, washing machine, TV, heater, gas stove, rice cooker, shower, hot water etc.

-- \Rightarrow Sort and dispose of the trash.
-A trash schedule is useful.

-- \Rightarrow Get to all of their schools.
+- Use the appliances in their apartment, like air-con, washing machine, TV, heater, gas stove, rice cooker, shower, hot water, etc. - $\circ$ $\,$ Sort and dispose of the trash.
+A trash schedule is useful. - Get to all their schools.